 to the created Service Account from the previous step.

-Add the role to the service account, specifying the
+Add the role to the service account, specifying the member

 as the new service account, and the role as the selected role.
-For this example, apkg.dev
+For this example, a pkg.dev

 To push and pull image from the new registry, we’ll use our new service account and authenticate through the local Docker application.
 See the GCP Push and pull images for details on using Docker and other methods to add artifacts to the GCP artifact registry.